hashicorp/terraform/website/source/docs/providers/google/r/compute_vpn_tunnel.html.markdown

     custom subnetted network.
 Refer to Google documentation for more information.

+* `remote_traffic_selector` - (Optional) Specifies which CIDR ranges the VPN tunnel can route to the remote side.
+Mandatory if the VPN gateway is attached to a custom subnetted network.
+Refer to Google documentation for more information.

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.